UKHomeOffice/hof-db-table-replacer/README.md

 ### Notifications

+Similar to the Database selection, The Notifications service used can be configured to client and model.

-A notifications model is imported in `run.js`.
-The model used is specified by an environment variable `NOTIFICATIONS_MODEL`.
+A notifications client and model is imported in `run.js`.
+The model used is specified by environment variables `NOTIFICATIONS_CLIENT` and `NOTIFICATIONS_MODEL`.
 This variable is required.
-At present the model available for use is `govuk-notify-model` which uses the [notifications-node-client](https://docs.notifications.service.gov.uk/node.html) module.
+The `govuk-notify` client and `govuk-notify-model` model use the [notifications-node-client](https://docs.notifications.service.gov.uk/node.html) module.

+If adding a new notifications client or model use the existing methods and implementation as a guide.

 ## Build and run